 pForce: May the PHP Force be with you!

 The pForce Framework was originally developed as part of the "Brain Annex" project, but is now independent of it.

 This framework has been in active, continuous use on multiple web apps for years - some components for about a decade - and has been released as Open Source in Oct.
 2019 as version 4.0

-It is based, and is being tested on, PHP 7.2 (but until recently it was used on PHP 5.6)
+It is based, and is being tested on, PHP 7.2 (but it has also been used with PHP 5.6)

 It is very modular, and it currently contains 10 components, with no external dependencies.